codefresh-plugins/google-kms/README.md

 ```
 where VALUE_1 and VALUE_n are the **names** of the environment variables containing the values you need to encrypt or decrypt.

-The operation is mutable and when the step finishes the variables with the same names will contain encrypted values.
+The operation is mutable and when the step finishes, the variables with the same names will contain encrypted values.
 For decryption the process is similar

 # Required environment variables